 Luther Place Memorial Church

 Luther Place Memorial Church, located in Washington D.C., is a congregation of the Evangelical Lutheran Church.
-This church was built in 1873, and practices the values and traditions of 16th century Martin Luther of Eisleben, Germany.
+This church was built in 1873 in the Gothic Revival style, and practices the values and traditions of 16th century Martin Luther of Eisleben, Germany.
 Martin Luther is one of the most influential and controversial Christian figures in history.
 His followers split from the Roman Catholic Church to begin the Protestant tradition.
+The church suffered a fire in 1904 but was restored and is still in use for worship.
+Murals depicting civil rights leader Martin Luther King, Jr. are now part of the church's exterior as well.

 Backstory and Context